Have you received unwanted comments about your baby or parenting? You’re not alone! Here are some ways to respond to unwanted advice and comments.

 Having a baby near you at night might be safer and more convenient than having a baby in another room, especially during the first few months.
 When baby is near you, whether in your bed or in a bassinet in your room, you’re more likely to respond to cues that would alert you to any problems the baby might have or to hunger or even a dirty diaper.
 It’s even a time saver as you could feed baby or change a diaper without leaving your room.
 Think: more sleep for both of you!

 And if you prefer to have baby in another room, that’s your preference and totally okay!
-Have a monitor nearby so you can keep an eye on baby or listen in as he or she sleeps.
+Have a video monitor nearby so you can keep an eye on baby or listen in as he or she sleeps.

 This is one of those ‘use what works for you’ kid of situations.
 Either way is acceptable, but don’t expect everyone to follow your footsteps.